spitzgoby/cs171final/README.md

 can be found in the `src/js` directory and encompasses the initialization, data loading, and drawing of the visualizations.

+We also utilized [Gulp](http://gulpjs.com/) and [Sass](http://sass-lang.com/) to speed up the implementation process.
+In order to build the code you must first install `npm` and then run `npm install`.
+Next, run `gulp libs` and finally `gulp` from the command line in the root project directory.

 ### Choropleth and Scatterplot
 This pair of visualizations focuses on how economic factors have influenced drug death rates.
 The choropleth provides a quick overview of the problem, and the